 Over six comfortably-paced days, the Discover Northern Ireland Tour introduces you to the culture and countryside of Northern Ireland.
 Immerse yourself in the lives and histories of its people.
 Witness with wonderment the beauty of the wild northern coastline.
 This tour is fully inclusive, with no hidden extras or optional extras.
 Six days of discovery, and five nights of relaxation in the luxury of our hand-picked four-star hotels.Flexible Cancellations

 Six days of remarkable locations and unforgettable experiences await on the Discover Northern Ireland Tour.
-Click on the days below to find out what adventures await you on each day of your tour.
+Click on the days below to find out what adventures you can look forward to on each day of your tour.

 Welcome - On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall.
 Here, you will meet your Irish tour guide (who is also your driver).
 There will be three group transfers this morning 0700 - 1300.
 Board your luxury air-conditioned coach and make the short transfer to your hotel where you can relax and unwind after your flight.